A CLEAR GUIDE TO SENSORINEURAL HEARING LOSS

 Proven by Results

-EXCELLENT Based on 105 reviews Posted on shahram zarafshanTrustindex verifies that the original source of the review is Google.
+EXCELLENT Based on 107 reviews Posted on Google Adrian LoweTrustindex verifies that the original source of the review is Google.
+I thoroughly recommend the Harley Street Audio Vestibular Clinic.
+I had an appointment with Dr Rudy Palaniappan who listened carefully to me, conducted a brilliant examination and explained everything to me with a future plan very clearly.
+I was really impressed!Posted on Google EvanTrustindex verifies that the original source of the review is Google.
+Dr Arun provided an excellent virtual consultation, took the time to understand symptoms and history and provided an initial diagnosis and treatment plan.
+It did not feel rushed or with any bias.
+Received comprehensive notes and summary promptly after the appointment.
+Would fully recommend.Posted on Google shahram zarafshanTrustindex verifies that the original source of the review is Google.
 Dr. Arun Pajaniappane is a brilliant and expert doctor.
-He was also incredibly friendly, making for a truly excellent experience.Posted on Vasile BaltacTrustindex verifies that the original source of the review is Google.
+He was also incredibly friendly, making for a truly excellent experience.Posted on Google Vasile BaltacTrustindex verifies that the original source of the review is Google.
 I had an excellent consultation where both the doctor Arun Pajaniappane and the audiologist were highly professional, attentive, and genuinely responsive to my concerns.
 They listened carefully to my problems and explained everything clearly throughout the appointment.
 The procedures carried out were handled with great care and efficiency, which made me feel comfortable and well looked after.
-I very much appreciated their professionalism and patient-centred approach.Posted on Carol lansleyTrustindex verifies that the original source of the review is Google.
+I very much appreciated their professionalism and patient-centred approach.Posted on Google Carol lansleyTrustindex verifies that the original source of the review is Google.
 My first consultation with Dr Arun Pajaniappane was an excellent experience.
-He listened carefully to me & did extensive tests to try to determine the correct diagnosis.Posted on Dawn MannTrustindex verifies that the original source of the review is Google. my experience from the first phone call to meeting with Dr Arun on Monday has been outstanding. i have been suffering for four years with PPPD and Dr Arun and his team were beyond respectful, helpful and friendly, after feeling totally lost for the last four years being thrown from one HCP to another, I now have hope.
-Amazing experience and would strongly recommend Dr Arun and this practice for any vestibular disorders.Posted on Nick2015Trustindex verifies that the original source of the review is Google.
-Very good service efficient booking and profesional approachPosted on Jamie CodringtonTrustindex verifies that the original source of the review is Google.
-Fantastic carePosted on Ana KondratenkoTrustindex verifies that the original source of the review is Google.
+He listened carefully to me & did extensive tests to try to determine the correct diagnosis.Posted on Google Dawn MannTrustindex verifies that the original source of the review is Google. my experience from the first phone call to meeting with Dr Arun on Monday has been outstanding. i have been suffering for four years with PPPD and Dr Arun and his team were beyond respectful, helpful and friendly, after feeling totally lost for the last four years being thrown from one HCP to another, I now have hope.
+Amazing experience and would strongly recommend Dr Arun and this practice for any vestibular disorders.Posted on Google Nick2015Trustindex verifies that the original source of the review is Google.
+Very good service efficient booking and profesional approachPosted on Google Jamie CodringtonTrustindex verifies that the original source of the review is Google.
+Fantastic carePosted on Google Ana KondratenkoTrustindex verifies that the original source of the review is Google.
 Great experience at Harley AVM.
-Attended the clinic to have vestibular tests conducted - high professionalism and comfort!Posted on Monika HlavkovaTrustindex verifies that the original source of the review is Google.
-A really good experience with the whole clinic - quick and efficient booking process, coordination between various teams, and generally a smooth operation.
-The consultation with Dr Rudy was very informative - he takes the time to understand the issue and answer questions, the tests seem to be very comprehensive and he is clear on the path forward.
-Would definitely recommend.Posted on Hughie ClarkTrustindex verifies that the original source of the review is Google.
-I recommend Harley AVC for anyone struggling with dizziness/pppd who isn’t sure what their next steps should be
+Attended the clinic to have vestibular tests conducted - high professionalism and comfort!

 Pinpointing the Cause